 Keep repeating it

-Also, you can be proud of your self, by the amount of trash you have saved from going to landfill.
+You can also be proud of yourself by the amount of trash you have saved from going to a landfill.

-If you have been following the 31 days to zero waste challenge from the beginning, you may not have a lot of waste left in your bin.
+If you have been following the 31 days to zero waste challenge initially, you may not have a lot of waste left in your bin.
 That is sooo awesome.

 Doesn’t it make you feel like you are in harmony with the earth?
 You are in peace with yourself.
 You will also notice that your health will improve.
 Eating better food and perhaps even practicing mindfulness can have a substantial positive impact on your life.
 So you see, just by doing a trash audit, you almost did a life audit, and you can see things more clearly.